guarrasi1995/Twitter-Elections/README.md

 In the last plot we decided to recreate the wordcloud, personalizing it for each party, filling the acronym of the strongest component for each coalition.
 We identified Centro Destra as "FI", Centro Sinistra as "PD", Movimento 5 Stelle as "M5S" and Liberi e Uguali as "Leu".

 # ![leuu](https://user-images.githubusercontent.com/31849300/36739735-f5240140-1be0-11e8-8f14-d6ab2709027d.PNG)

+# Coclusions
+Combining the plots and the wordclouds we can deduce that:
+- Centro Sinistra:
+- Centro Destra:
+- LeU:
+- M5S: